This section provides the details of all the common components you use in

 Select Values in Drop-Down Lists

 The following image shows examples for working with the common drop-down value lists.
 When a value list appears for a grid column or as a field on a page, it allows you to select one value (a typical single-select field) or multiple values (a typical multi-select field).
 When these value lists appear as filters, you can typically select multiple values, even for single-select fields.
-This behavior allows you to filter or search for more records.
+This behavior allows you to filter or search on more records.
 For example, records that match Selected Choice 1

 ORSelected Choice 2.